yohasebe/monadic-chat-cli/README.md

 Note that the extra template is written in Markdown format, so the above JSON object is actually separated from the rest of the template as a [fenced code block](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks).

-The required properties of this JSON object are `prompt`, `response`, `mode`, and `tokens`.
+The required properties of this JSON object are `prompt`, `response`, and `mode`.
 Other properties are optional.
 The `mode` property is used to check the app name when saving the conversation data or loading from an external file.
-The `tokens` property is used in the reducer mechanism to check the approximate size of the current JSON object.
 The `turns` property is also used in the reducer mechanism.

 The JSON object in the `research` mode template is saved in the user’s home directory (`$HOME`) with the file `monadic_chat.json`.
 The content is overwritten every time the JSON object is updated.
 Note that this JSON file is created for logging purposes .
 Modifying its content does not affect the processes carried out by the app.